benphelps/homepage-docs/src/pages/en/configs/services.md

 ## Icons

 Services may have an icon attached to them, you can use icons from [Dashboard Icons](https://github.com/walkxcode/dashboard-icons) automatically, by passing the name of the icon, with, or without `.png`.

-You can also specify prefixed icons from [material design icons](https://materialdesignicons.com) with `mdi-XX` or [simple icons](https://simpleicons.org/) with `si-XX`.
+You can also specify prefixed icons from [Material Design Icons](https://materialdesignicons.com) with `mdi-XX` or [Simple Icons](https://simpleicons.org/) with `si-XX`.

-If you would like to load a remote icon, you may pass the URL to it.
+To use a remote icon, use the absolute URL (e.g. `https://...`).

-If you would like to load a local icon, first create a Docker mount to `/app/public/icons` and then reference your icon as `/icons/myicon.png`.
+To use a local icon, first create a Docker mount to `/app/public/icons` and then reference your icon as `/icons/myicon.png`.

-*Note: Material design icons for **brands** are being deprecated and may become unavailable in the future.
-It is recommended to source brand icons from simple icons.*
+*Note: Material Design Icons for **brands** were deprecated and may be removed in the future.
+Using Simple Icons for brand icons will prevent any issues if / when the Material Design Icons are removed.*

 ```yaml
 - Group A: